Before you start

 Moving to enforcement

 The goal of email authentication is to reach p=reject, where receiving servers block any email that fails DMARC.
 This is the only policy that fully prevents domain spoofing.
 However, getting there safely requires a phased approach.
+Our guide on moving from p=none to p=reject walks through the same progression in more detail once your records are live.

 - Phase 1: Monitor (p=none).
 Publish your DMARC record with